-Bull Fighting is another exceptional event of the Chuseok festival.
-Now, it is nothing gory or gruesome like the ones in Spain and other countries.
+Bullfighting is another exceptional event of the Chuseok festival.
+It is nothing gory or gruesome like the ones in Spain and other countries.
 The bulls are treated well and well-fed, and no one is allowed to misbehave with them.

 It is not a cut-throat competition.
 It is rather a display of how well the bulls are raised, their vigor and stamina.
-You can be a spectator of this unique event in Cheungdo, where many stadiums host bullfighting.
+You can participate in this unique event in Cheungdo, where many stadiums host bullfighting.

 It is another traditional sport of South Korea that many participate in during the Chuseok Festival.
-It is a Korean wrestling competition and quite famous among the people.
+It is a Korean wrestling competition and is quite famous among the people.
 The winner has to take the other competitor down on the ground to win the title.

 Delicious Chuseok Food List

 You cannot miss the traditional heavenly delicacies of this festival!
 It is time to gorge on the special Chuseok songpyeon.
 It is a type of Korean rice cake that is specially prepared for this time.
 This Korean dish can have different types of stuffing, but steaming it over pine needles adds aroma and taste to the dish.

 Traditions say that eating songpyeon under the full moon will bring good fortune to the family.
 It is also made as an offering to ancestors.
-Korean pancakes, known as Chuseok jeon, is another traditional dish that many families like to prepare.
+Korean pancakes, known as Chuseok jeon, is another traditional dish many families like to prepare.

 Amidst other dishes of meat, vegetables, and fish, people enjoy some Korean beverages and alcoholic drinks like soju and makgeolli.